toxinu/ubik/docs/index.rst

 Ubik can be use on every Unix.

 - Install, Remove, Upgrade, Reinstall actions
-- Dependecies resolver for Installation
+- Dependencies resolver for Installation
-- Package cache managment
+- Package cache management
-- Package integrity check via Md5
+- Package integrity check via md5
-- Web UI for package managment
+- Web UI for package management
 - Package control file are Python objects
 - Ubik is full Python